alainivars/drf-microservice/README.md

         - ...

 #### DevOps tools TODO
+    - the docker-image configuration file (in progress)
-    - the Packer configuration file  (in progress)
+    - the docker-compose configuration file (in progress)
+    - the Packer configuration file
-    - the Terraform configuration file AWS (in progress)
+    - the Terraform configuration file AWS
     - the Terraform configuration file GCD
     - the Terraform configuration file Azure
     - add getSentry support